operator-framework/enhancements/enhancements/service-binding.md

 * statefulsets
 * services ( Knative )

-We may want to disallow daemonsets, replicasets and statefulsets as they aren't very commonly used without deployments/deploymentconfigs.
+We may want to disallow daemonsets, replicasets and statefulsets out of the box as they aren't very commonly used without deployments/deploymentconfigs.

 ## Security

-#### Why
+### Why
 Assuming the user gets to create a ServiceBinding CR, how do we avoid letting the user execute an escalation of privilege.

 * John doesn't have view on Secrets.